Health and Safety

 Please consult your family's medical insurance policy well in advance of the start of the programs to learn more about your coverage.

-If students are traveling outside their home country to attend one of our programs, we strongly urge having full medical insurance.
+If students are traveling outside their home country to attend one of our programs, we strongly urge them to consider having full medical insurance.
 England, France, and Spain all provide excellent emergency medical care, irrespective of citizenship.
 Be prepared, however, to pay up front for their services - and keep your receipts, as many insurers will only reimburse you after the fact.
 American hospitals also offer excellent emergency care, but the costs can be extremely high, so it is particularly crucial that students are covered by an insurance policy if you are coming from elsewhere to one of our programs in the United States.
 All our programs are within easy reach of medical surgeries and hospitals should the need for such facilities arise.

 Our programs take place in secure residences in safe neighborhoods.
 All our residences have 24-7 security.